 Accountants also remain the single point of contact to ascertain how much in red or green the company is.
-Their very job is to deal with items of expense and revenue all day.
+Their very job is to deal with expense and revenue items all day.
 Therefore, there can be no one better equipped in the organization to present the profitability of the company.
 Being familiar with the patterns of income and expense, an accounting professional’s experience can also be used to identify abnormal or one-off spends to restore profitability.

 Shareholder & Creditor Confidence

-Annual financial statements are the foremost and fundamental documents referred to while deciding as to whether a company is worthy of parking funds in.
+Annual financial statements are the foremost and fundamental documents when deciding whether a company is worthy of parking funds.
 Consequently, the financial statements must sell the company to potential investors and financial institutions.
 Therefore, unless the statements effectively present the successful performance in the past and a promising future, no investor or bank will even touch the company.
-The credit score, investor perception and the company’s ability to raise funds significantly depend upon its annual statements.
+The credit score, investor perception, and the company’s ability to raise funds significantly depend upon its annual statements.

 Profit & Wealth Maximization

 Maximization of shareholder value is the ultimate objective with which any company operates.
-The financial managers play a key role in aiding the company to achieve this goal.
-They are entrusted with the responsibility of effectively allocating the shareholder funds amongst such assets and capital projects so as to reap the maximum possible return.
+The financial managers play a key role in aiding the company in achieving this goal.
+They are entrusted with the responsibility of effectively allocating the shareholder funds amongst such assets and capital projects to reap the maximum possible return.

 Reducing the Cost of Capital